evansa-synopsys/blackduck-get-reports/README.md

 ## Requirements

 - Black Duck Hub Server
-    - Solution was tested using v2022.10.x and is compatible with versions back to 2022.4.x
+    - Solution was tested on Black Duck 2024.4.1 and is compatible with versions back to 2022.4.x
 - User API token for authentication
 - Python3
 - [*blackduck*](https://pypi.org/project/blackduck/) PyPi library and possibly other python packages as specified in *requirements.txt*